 What if life sped the clock up?
 You had a plan to reach financial independence in 12 years, but now you only have 5 to 10 years left on this earth.
 How does this change things for you?
 That’s all wrapped into kinder question 2.

-For me, it placed a higher importance on today.
-Waiting to “live the good life someday” is no longer acceptable when our timeline no longer extends to what “someday” was supposed to be.
-We can and should live the good life today.
+Waiting to live the “good life” someday often becomes unacceptable when our timeline no longer extends to what “someday” was supposed to be.
+We can and should live the good life right now.

 Take note.
 This is not an excuse for hedonism.
-Don’t go out and buy all that stuff you hoped you could have someday.
+I don’t recommend going out and buying all that stuff you hoped you could have someday.
 That’s not what life planning is about.
 Hollow spending will not make you happy.

 I encourage you to sit down and to figure out what your ideal life looks like now so that you can take steps toward pursuing it today.
 All the while, the hope is that you are creating a financial plan that allows you to continue to live it every day from here on out.

 This time, your doctor shocks you with the news that you have only one day left to live.
 Notice what feelings arise as you confront your very real mortality.
 Ask yourself: What dreams will be left unfulfilled?
 What do I wish I had finished or had been?
 What do I wish I had done?
 [Did I miss anything]?

 Are your priorities in line with your life plan?
 Is your time reflective of what you care about?
 What do your financial habits say that you value?
 What “bucket list items” have you missed?

 Having seen the end of life issues that often arise in medicine, I have spent some time writing about what truly matters to most people in the end.